Table of Contents

 Deduction of a flow (production, introduction, or unmeasured) or deduction of a physical meter.

-Mandatory rule if there is solar in the period
+Mandatory rule if there is solar energy in the period

-Calculates self-consumption and grid rates from the previously calculated consumption, introduction, and production flows.
+Calculates the self-consumption rate and network rate from the previously calculated consumption, introduction, and production flows.

 5. Data Cleaning